Pinsa recipe is one of those hidden jewels that Italian cuisine reveals only to its most accurate connoisseurs.

 Pinsa is a word that comes from the Latin pinsere (to press, to spread out) and this suggests the fact that it is pressed with the hands until obtaining an oval shape.

-It is an amazingly ancient recipe: you can find the word pinsa in the Aeneid by Virgil, more than 2000 years ago!
+It is an amazing ancient recipe: you can find the word pinsa in the Aeneid by Virgil, more than 2000 years ago!

 Originally, this recipe was very common among the lower classes, typically farmers.
-Using cereals, mainly millet, barley and spelt, they were able to cook this wonderful kind of focaccia.
-It was a poor food, so even if today, especially in Rome, you will find it topped with any sort of ingredients, originally pinsa recipe had very simple ingredients: olive oil, salt, rosemary and other aromatic herbs.
+Using cereals, mainly millet, barley and spelt, they were able to cook this wonderful kind of focaccia (hey, did you check my easy focaccia recipe?? ๐ ) It was poor food, so even if today, especially in Rome, you will find it topped with any sort of ingredients, originally pinsa recipe had very simple ingredients: olive oil, salt, rosemary, and other aromatic herbs.

 Difference between pinsa and pizza